HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

   )
 }}

 On the top one million (top 1M) most visited websites, about 39% of the cookies are first-party and 61% are third-party cookies.
 Thus, a majority of the cookies set on the Web are third-party cookies.
 We also observe that this distribution is very similar whether these websites are accessed through a desktop or a mobile client.
 This indicates that overall there is little to no behavior change based on the type of client used.
-However, some websites may still behave differently and/or use other tracking methods such as fingerprinting depending on the type of client (see the [privacy chapter](https://almanac.httparchive.org/en/2024/privacy) for more).
+However, some websites may still behave differently and/or use other tracking methods such as fingerprinting depending on the type of client (see the [Privacy](./privacy) chapter for more).

 {{ figure_markup(
   image="first-and-third-party-prevalence-by-rank-desktop.png",